mvolkmann/blog/src/astro.md

 Images used by the Astro image component can go anywhere under the src directory.
 Are references to them required to begin with ./ ?

-summarize all the benefits of using MDX, which include defining variables in the front matter, and referencing them in the content.

-summarize the steps to deploy an Astro project to Netlify and Vercel.
+Summarize the steps to deploy an Astro project to Netlify and Vercel.

-describe the differences between SSR (generated on request ) and SSG (generated at build time) and configure them in Astro.

 See Couldcannon which uses Astro content collection documents.